 The gimmick of Abyss in TNA is this trope.
 When he's a face, the sympathy is milked for all it's worth.

-The Great Khali is this by default during his heel runs.
+The Great Khali is this by default (Type A) during his heel runs.
 In-universe, he's a gigantic, physically and mentally stunted Indian immigrant who usually just wants to kiss girls and dance to Bollywood musical scores, but unfortunately is just sostupid that it's relatively easy for his much more evil "friends" to warp his mind and turn his phenomenal physical strength toward malevolent purposes.
 The last of these slavemasters was Jinder Mahal, who not only mentally manipulated Khali but idiotically tried to physically bully him as well, leading to the Crowning Moment of Awesome of Khali finally getting thoroughly sick of Mahal's bossiness and brain-chopping him into submission.

 In Mel Brooks' Young Frankenstein, on the other hand, he's a standard-issue Manchild (at least until the end, where he... ah... stops being anything of the sort).
 On the other hand, he does come across as being smarter than some of the other characters....

 Of all the violent raving madmen in this universe, fandom chose to make Ax-CrazyBlood KnightKharn the Betrayer this of all people.
 Read this collection to see the Champion of Khorne (what a fun guy) engage in activities like finger painting with blood, arranging bodies into amusing messages, and jumping into combat from high orbit (the narrator ended up surfing a Khornate Space Marine).

 One of the Iron Warriors short stories has the Slaughterman, who is described specifically as having a child's unthinking cruelty.
 He doesn't come to a good end.